RuiSoares333/FEUP-LBAW/docs/er.md

 The Super Legit Collaborative News (SLCN) is a project headed by a small group of developers with the main goal of free, open, and accessible news sharing for and by users.

-This will allow all users to view and browse the top and most recent news and comments on any topic, with access to text search and category filtering.
+This will allow all users to view and browse all types of news and comments on any topic, with access to text search and category selection.

 # A1: Super Legit Collaborative News (SLCN)

 The Super Legit Collaborative News (SLCN) is a project headed by a small group of developers with the main goal of free, open, and accessible news sharing for and by users.

-This will allow all users to view and browse the top and most recent news and comments on any topic, with access to text search and category filtering.
+This will allow all users to view and browse all types of news and comments on any topic, with access to text search and category selection.

 On top of that, authenticated users will be able to post news and comments of their own, as well as vote on any of them.
 They will have access to a profile, housing their information, profile picture, and reputation.
-There will also be a list of posted news and comments, which can be edited and deleted by the author.
-They also will be able to follow other users, specific tags and categories, and view their favorite items.
-Their reputation will be determined by the number of likes and dislikes on their posts and comments.
+Their reputation will be determined by the number of likes and dislikes on their news and comments.
+Where they can manage the users they are following.
+They will also be able to follow other users and categories.
+By following another user, the news they publish will appear on the user's feed.
+In their profile, the authors will have access to a list of their posted news and comments, which they can edit and delete.

 The platform will employ notifications to inform users of every like and comment on a post.

 The platform will also employ administrators capable of moderating, editing, and deleting posts, comments, and user profiles.
 Administrators will also be in charge of managing tags and categories.